 Learning how psychologists do research is typically part of a research/science literacy component requirement for General Psychology or other psychology courses.
 The best way to learn this is to participate in research studies.
 For this reason, students in psychology courses are given opportunities to participate in research studies of their choosing.

 Research Participation in the Sona System

 We use the online Sona System to sign up for these research studies.
-The recommendation for Storrs General Psychology courses is 5 credits for research/science literacy component for Fall 2023.
+The recommendation for Storrs General Psychology courses is 5 credits for research/science literacy component for fall 2022.
 Please consult your course syllabus to find out more about this requirement for your class.
 Your instructor and syllabus will explain how this credit influences your course grade.
 Note that 1 experimental credit equals a half-hour of participation in a research study.
 Thus, you may complete up to two and a half hours of research participation, that is, 5 experimental credits.